HaoyuCreate/HaoyuCreate.github.io/home.md

 layout: profile
 title: Haoyu Fang
 ---
-Welcome to my personal website!
+Welcome to my website!

 I am a graduate student in Electrical Engineering at New York University, USA.
-My research interests lie at the intersection of **machine learning**, **computer vision** and **digital signal processing**.
-During my time at NYU, I have been dedicated on designing advanced learning-based algorithms of object detection and depth estimation in visual SLAM for **autonomous driving system**.
-Before coming to the NYU, I worked as an Research Engineer at New York University Abudhabi, UAE and conducted researches on deep feature representation learning from **medical images** and **point clouds**.
+My research interests lie at the intersection of **machine learning**, **computer vision**, and **digital signal processing**.
+During my time at NYU, I have been dedicated to designing advanced learning-based algorithms of object detection and depth estimation in visual SLAM for **autonomous driving system**.
+Before coming to NYU, I worked as a Research Engineer at New York University Abudhabi, UAE, and researched deep feature representation learning from **medical images** and **point clouds**.

-Previously, I earned my bachelor and master degree in Electical and Informaiton Engineering from Tianjin University, PRC in 2015 and 2018 respectively, when I was keeping doing research on compressed sensoring and nonconvex penalty for **digital signal deconvolution and deblurring**.
+Previously, I earned my bachelor's and master's degrees from Tianjin University, PRC, in 2015 and 2018, respectively, when I kept researching compressed sensing and nonconvex penalty for **digital signal deconvolution and deblurring**.
 I also developed algorithms of **super-resolution** for 1D/2D signals (Acoustic/Visual signals).

 Download my [resumé](/assets/Resume.pdf).

 ---
 ## Education
++ Ph.D in Electrical Engineering, New York University, 2019
++ MSE. in Electrical and Information Engieering, Tianjin University, 2015
++ BSC. in Electronic Science and Technology, Tianjin University, 2011

 ---
 ## Research